 The National Sustainable Agriculture Coalition (NSAC) officially commenced on January 1, 2009 after the respective governing bodies of the National Campaign for Sustainable Agriculture and the Sustainable Agriculture Coalition voted to merge the two organizations.
-As the product of this merge, NSAC gives voice to grassroots efforts across the country working to bring about real policy change for a more sustainable agriculture future.
+As the product of this merger, NSAC gives voice to grassroots efforts across the country working to bring about real policy change for a more sustainable agriculture future.
 Since that time NSAC has had many significant accomplishments, bringing fresh ideas, energy, and enthusiasm for sustainable agriculture to Washington, DC.

 The Sustainable Agriculture Coalition (SAC) came into existence in the aftermath of the mid-1980s farm crisis as a result of rural grassroots organizing with farmers that quickly coalesced around finding sustainable solutions.
 The farmer-based grassroots support and leadership made SAC uniquely positioned to command attention for its policy positions that link farming livelihoods, rural communities, and the environment.

 In 2003, the members of the Sustainable Agriculture Coalition voted to make SAC a national coalition so that grassroots organizations from outside the Midwest could join and be represented by SAC in Washington, D.C.
 At the time of the merger, SAC had 33 member groups that spread throughout the country.
 Over its 20-year history, SAC successfully developed many important federal programs, including the: